swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 Zoom chat is not preserved across breakout rooms.
 A participant can only see the chat since they most recently joined.
 If a participant leaves and re-enters, they will not see old chats.

+Emojis are not recommended as they are not consistently available and do not render consistently across platforms.

 #### Ending a call

 When the room host clicks “End Meeting” a dialogue box appears with three options: “Cancel”, “Leave Meeting” and “End Meeting for All”.
 Be careful not to end the meeting if you are leaving the room while the event is still active.